 Dr F. Anthony Greco MD is Co-Founder of the Sarah Cannon Research Institute located in Nashville, USA.
 Dr. Greco’s principal professional interest has been clinical cancer research and he now specialises in cancers of unknown primary origin, lung cancer and germ cell tumors.
 He has helped to define the complex group of patients with unknown primary cancer recognizing many subsets of patients requiring specific therapy.
 He has developed, or helped develop, new and improved therapies for patients with several types of neoplastic diseases, including unknown primary cancer.

-Dr Karin Oien is Clinical Senior Lecturer and Honorary Consultant in Pathology, the Institute of Cancer Sciences, College of Medical, Veterinary & Life Sciences, University of Glasgow.
+Dr Karin Oien BSc (Hons), MBChB (Hons), PhD, FRCPath, FHEA is Clinical Senior Lecturer and Honorary Consultant in Pathology, the Institute of Cancer Sciences, College of Medical, Veterinary & Life Sciences, University of Glasgow.
 Karin’s research focuses on the identification, validation, functional characterisation and clinical application of cancer biomarkers.
 Her research uses technologies from genomics and bioinformatics through to molecular pathology and immunohistochemistry.
 Metastatic cancers of unknown primary are of particular interest to her.

-Professor Penelope Schofield BSc (Hons) PhD MAPS is the Director of the Department of Cancer Experiences Research, Peter MacCallum Cancer Centre, Melbourne, Australia.
+Professor Penelope Schofield BSc (Hons) PhD MAPS is the Professor of Health Psychology and Program Lead for Personalised Health care solutions (Iverson Health Innovation Research Institute) at Swinburne University of Technology and Head of Behavioural Science at Peter MacCallum Cancer Centre, Melbourne, Australia.
 A behavioural scientist, her research focus is to assess and improve the quality of life of patients undergoing and completing cancer treatment.
 She is the lead investigator for the Australian national collaborative cohort study, ‘SUPER’ which is designed to describe the clinical heterogeneity of patients assigned the broad label of CUP, establishing the frequency of genetic mutations in tumours and defining quality of life and psychosocial issues unique to these patients.